 That’s why you can’t make it your main calendar without additional automations.
 They will help you add the missing pieces in place.

-Transfer all meetings to Notion
+Transfer all meetings from google calendar to Notion

 When you’re running a lot of meetings, you find that everyone has their preferred software.
 Many teams are living and breathing GSuite, some are working in the Outlook calendar, and “Apple people” like to stay in their ivory tower as much as possible.